Turnaround management: Replacement

-Replacement is a strategy, where top managers or the Chief Executive Officer (CEO) are replaced.
-This turnaround strategy is used, because it is theorized that new managers bring recovery and strategic change, as a result of their different experience and backgrounds from their previous work.
-It is also indispensable to be aware, that new CEOs can cause problems, which obstruct turnarounds.
+Replacement is a strategy where top managers or the chief executive officer (CEO) are replaced.
+This turnaround strategy is used because it is theorized that new managers bring recovery and strategic change as a result of their different experiences and backgrounds from their previous work.
+It is also indispensable to be aware that new CEOs can cause problems, which obstruct turnarounds.
 For example, they might change effective organized routines or introduce new administrative overheads and guidelines.
 Replacement is especially qualified for situations with opinionated CEOs, which are not able to think impartially about certain problems.
 Instead, they rely on their past experience for running the business or belittle the situation as short-termed.
 The established leaders fail therefore to recognize that a change in the business strategy is necessary to keep the company viable.
-There are also situations, where CEOs do notice that a current strategy is less successful than desired.
+There are also situations where CEOs do notice that a current strategy is less successful than desired.
 But this does not necessarily imply that they are capable or even qualified enough to accomplish a turnaround.
 Should a company oppose the replacement of a leader, this could end in a situation where the declining process will be continued.
 As a result, qualified employees resign, the organisation is discredited and the resources left will run out as time goes by.